tomlockwood/terraform-remote-work/README.md

 `.creds` folder should include a copy of the GCP service account credentials for this to work.

+# Setup

+When creating a service account for the terraform jobs, grant it the `Security Admin` permission.

 # TODO

 * Create a jumpbox and ssh via it into the cloud